 - Only Pennsylvania Physician Assistant programs accredited by the ARC-PA are eligible to register to compete in the PSPA Challenge Bowl.
 Registration is limited to one (1) team per Physician Assistant program.
 Separate PA programs need to have separate accreditation.

 - A full team consists of three (3) players and one (1) alternate.
 Teams may register without an alternate.
-An alternate may be added to the team by emailing the Challenge Bowl Chair (firstname.lastname@example.org) up until two weeks prior to the event (October 21, 2022).
+An alternate may be added to the team by emailing the Challenge Bowl Chair up until two weeks prior to the event (November 17, 2023).

-- All participating members and the team advisor must be on site at 5:00 pm on the day of the event in order to participate in orientation and the reading of competition regulations; no exceptions.
+- All participating members and the team advisor must be on site at 5:00 pm on the day of the event in order to participate; no exceptions.
 A minimum of three students and the team advisor are required for the team to compete.
 The alternate cannot be subbed in freely throughout the competition, though exceptions may be made by the judges (for example: if a participant becomes ill during the event).

 Rules of Play and Scoring:

 - A round-robin format will be utilized with preliminary rounds, semi-final rounds, and a final round.
 The number of matches per round is determined by the number of teams entered into the competition.